 NLG is a type of AI that produces text from structured data.
-With the right data, an NLG program can automatically turn numbers in a spreadsheet into data-driven narratives.
+With the right data in the right format, an NLG system can automatically turn numbers in a spreadsheet into data-driven narratives.

-It is related to, but distinct from, natural language processing (NLP), which converts text into numbers, so a machine can "understand" what is being said.
+NLG is related to, but distinct from, natural language processing (NLP), which converts text into numbers, so a machine can "understand" what is being said.

 As put by NLG provider Narrative Science, “NLP reads while NLG writes.”

-With properly structured data, marketers can use NLG to automate (at least partially) narratives that are based on data.
-Use cases might include analytics reports, data-driven blog posts, or even product descriptions with standardized formats and lots of specifications.
+With properly structured data, marketers can use NLG to automate some narratives that are based on data.
+That might include analytics reports, data-driven sections of blog posts, or even product descriptions with standardized formats and lots of specifications.

 With the right data and a properly configured NLG template, you can leave some types of content creation to the machines while humans create other types of content and double down on promotion.